-In the era of distributed information and decentralized threats, building a robust threat detection pipeline is critical for early warning and effective response.
-Whether you’re monitoring social media for civil unrest, scanning global news feeds for geopolitical tensions, or tracking emerging cyber threats, timely and intelligent data processing ensures teams can act quickly and confidently.
+In the era of distributed information and decentralized threats, building a strong threat detection pipeline is critical for early warning and effective response.
+Whether you are monitoring social media for civil unrest, scanning global news feeds for geopolitical tensions, or tracking emerging cyber threats, timely and intelligent data processing ensures teams can act quickly and confidently.

 High-priority threat detection depends on combining multiple approaches across diverse sources.
 This can include techniques such as: